 Why We Didn’t Create a US PayPal Account in the First Place

-Creating a US PayPal account is very stressful, and also requires serious workaround to make it work, and most of them need a VPN.
+Creating a US PayPal account is very stressful, and also requires a serious workaround to make it work, and most of them need a VPN.

 Also, we will need to provide some real documents in the long run which might get our account suspended or deleted.